Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Layers/AddAnIntegratedMeshLayer/readme.md

 ## How to use the sample

-Run the sample and watch the integrated mesh layer load in place of the extruded imagery basemap.
-Navigate around the scene to visualize the high level of detail on the cliffs and valley floor.
+After launching the sample, watch the integrated mesh layer load in place.
+Navigate around the scene to visualize the high level of detail on the buildings.

 ## How it works

 1. Create a `Scene`.
 2. Create an `IntegratedMeshLayer` with the URL to an integrated mesh layer scene service.
 3. Add the layer to the scene's operational layers.
+4. Create an `Camera` object and set it as the viewpoint camera of the scene view.

 ## Relevant API